alex-Symbroson/Gilberts-Adventueres/res/grammar.md

         | ("has" | "take") , "(" , IDENTIFIER , ")" ;

     IDENTIFIER = [_$a-zA-Z][_$0-9a-zA-Z]*
-    STRING = '[^\n]*'
+        "_" and "state" are reserved and cannot be used as identifiers STRING = '[^\n]*'
     INT = 0 | [1-9][0-9]*
     BIN_OP = [+-&|^*/%<>] | [=!<>]=